 - Example.
 Gives a preview of the $Text of the first exploded note.
 A control below the preview allows cycling through a preview of successive exploded notes.

-See Exploding Notes for more detail of the overall process.
+See Exploding Notes for more detail of the overall process and options available.